ZacharyGodfrey/personal-site/src/pages/index.md

 ### About

-I have over a decade of [experience](/work) building and maintaining software in a variety of languages and tech stacks.
+I have *over a decade* of [experience](/work) building and maintaining software in a variety of languages and tech stacks.

-Outside of code, I [throw axes](https://axescores.com/player/1207260) in the IATF.
+Outside of work, I [throw axes](https://axescores.com/player/1207260) in the IATF.
 In my first year in the sport, I qualified for and competed in the *2023 International Axe Throwing Championship*.
-From a global population of 20,000 throwers, the top 256 were selected to compete in the event.
+From more than 20,000 throwers worldwide, the top 256 were selected to compete in the event.
 I placed 97th overall, which is in the top half for the tournament and the top 0.5% globally.

 {{#posts.length}}